 We pick up speed, hurrying past the gated communities and mansions of Walton in case their residents report us for loitering.
 Distant cooling towers burp their residue into the atmosphere as we bear down on Moore, a postcard village straddling the Bridgewater Canal.
-A snaking row of narrow boats is tied to its bank, creating a de facto marina, and making the most of the prettiest stretch of water before Lymm.
+A line of narrow boats creates a de facto marina, making the most of the prettiest stretch of water before Lymm.

 We’re in Halton territory now, an idiosyncratic borough dominated by Runcorn and Widnes, which face each other across the Mersey.
 United against becoming part of Greater Manchester or Merseyside after the 1974 boundary changes, the powers-that-be lumped them together instead.
 Thanks to being on former baronial land, the name Halton has existed for the thick end of one-thousand years.
-This must have been a relief to the locals, otherwise they’d all live in Runnes or Widcorn.
+It’s a better choice than Runnes or Widcorn.

-The bus buzzes around the edge of Sandymoor, which has black and gold street signs set into grand brick plinths, rather than being nailed onto the side of walls.
+The bus flits around the edge of Sandymoor.
+It has black and gold street signs set into grand brick plinths, rather than them being nailed onto the side of walls.
 Dogwood scrambles for attention along its borders, with small ponds splashed among the landscaped green spaces.
 It’s by far the poshest housing estate I’ve ever seen, but despite the veneer of exclusivity, it’s still an estate.
-Good luck finding a shop if you don’t have a car, but then the whole makeup of this enclave ostracises people who can’t drive.
+Good luck finding a shop if you don’t have a car, but then the whole makeup of this enclave is stacked against non-drivers.

 Better housing it may have been, but as with many estates across the country, these new schemes uprooted people miles from their home cities, friends, families and jobs.